JDB-Tech-INC/UnitySplinesFor2021/Documentation~/manipulate-splines.md

 # Manipulate splines

-You can move, rotate, and scale splines like you would with other GameObjects.
-See [Positioning GameObjects](https://docs.unity3d.com/Manual/PositioningGameObjects.html) to learn more.
+You can move, rotate, and scale splines like other GameObjects.
+See [Positioning GameObjects](https://docs.unity3d.com/Manual/PositioningGameObjects.html) in the Unity User Manual to learn more.

 Knots and tangents determine a spline's path and shape.
-To modify a spline's path or shape, manipulate a spline's knots and tangents.
+To change a spline's path or shape, manipulate a spline's knots and tangents.

 ## Select knots or tangents in the Scene view

-Activate the Splines tool context to use the Move, Rotate, and Scale tools on knots or tangents in the Scene view.
-Once your active tool context is Splines, the spline's knots and tangents are visible and you can select them in the Scene view.
+Activate the **Spline** tool context to use the Move, Rotate, and Scale tools on knots or tangents in the Scene view.
+Once your active tool context is **Spline**, a spline's knots and tangents are visible and you can select them in the Scene view.
+When your active tool context is **Spline**, you can't select GameObjects that aren't splines in the Scene view.

 To select the knots or tangents of a spline in the Scene view:

-1. In the Hierarchy window or Scene view, select a spline GameObject.
+1. In the [Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html) or [Scene view](https://docs.unity3d.com/Manual/UsingTheSceneView.html), select a spline GameObject.
-1. In the Tools overlay, set the tool context to **Splines**.
+1. In the [Tools overlay](https://docs.unity3d.com/Manual/overlays.html), set the tool context to **Spline**.
 1. In the Scene view, select a knot or tangent.
 1. To select multiple knots and tangents, do one of the following:
     * Click and drag to draw a box over multiple knots and tangents.